christopher-w-murphy/NLOUnitarityBounds/NLOUnitarityBounds-readme.txt

 -------
 History

+v0.1
 This is the first attempt at making a Mathematica package to implement the algorithm for finding the (approximate) NLO unitarity bounds for the quartic couplings in a general renormalizable theory

+v0.2
+A couple of minor bugs have been fixed.
+A module has been added that attempts to find the NLO perturbativity bounds analytically.

 -------
 License